redis/docs/content/operate/rs/security/access-control/create-roles/create-cluster-roles.md

 For more details about the privileges granted by each of these roles, see [Cluster Manager UI permissions]({{< relref "/operate/rs/security/access-control/create-roles/create-cluster-roles#cluster-manager-ui-permissions" >}}) or [REST API permissions]({{< relref "/operate/rs/references/rest-api/permissions" >}}).

-## Create roles for database access {#create-db-role}
+## Create roles for cluster access {#create-cluster-role}

-To create a role that grants database access to users but blocks access to the Redis Enterprise Cluster Manager UI and REST API, set the **Cluster management role** to **None**.
+To create a role that grants access to the Redis Enterprise Cluster Manager UI and REST API but does not grant access to any databases:

-To define a role for database access:

 1. From **Access Control** > **Roles**, you can: